 - Free iOS and Android app

-Below, take a look at some of the best selling upright digital pianos on Amazon, and then see how well they compare to the ONE Smart Piano:
+Below, take a look at some of the best selling upright digital pianos online, and then see how well they compare to the ONE Smart Piano:

 It would not make sense for this piano to falter on the absolute, most basic features while it offers so many advanced technology features.
 Thankfully, the ONE features 88 weighted keys and 3 foot pedals—like practically all of its competitors.
 It’s a digital upright piano, so it’s not meant to be portable, but it can be featured in a decorated setting that will blend seamlessly with interior design.